The Dangers of Heavy Meth Use: Overdose

 Permanent damage will cause the individual to develop extreme mood swings, display psychotic behavior, and experience delusions or auditory hallucinations.

-Chronic, long-term use can permanently harm the brain, causing brain damage with symptoms similar to Alzheimer’s or Parkinson’s disease.
+Chronic, long-term use can permanently harm the brain, causing brain damage with symptoms similar to Alzheimer’s or Parkinson’s.
 Help is needed before things get worse.

 Abnormal findings are common in cardiovascular, CNS, gastrointestinal, renal, skin, and dental areas.